Apply to Work as a Rural GP

 RDN is a not-for-profit organisation.
 Our services are delivered in partnership and with support from the Australian Government Department of Health (DoH), the NSW Ministry of Health (MoH) and various community organisations.
 Recruitment support services are funded and subsequently provided free of charge.
 Some additional services may attract a fee where necessary.

 Lodging an assessment application

-To lodge an assessment application for our team to review your experience and suitability for working in rural general practice, proceed to My RDN to register a new My RDN user account, create a username and password then proceed to the General Practice Assessment Form.
+To lodge an assessment application for our team to review your experience and suitability for working in rural general practice, proceed to RDN service portal to register a new user account, create a username and password.

 Once you have completed your application you will be contacted by the Medical Recruitment team for feedback and guidance.